metomic/blog/_posts/2019-08-05-how-to-launch.md

 ---
 layout: post
 title:  "How to execute a successful Product Hunt launch 🚀"
+description: "A best practice guide on how to successfully launch on Product Hunt from creating upcoming page to launch day"
 categories: "Explainer"
 author: "Georgia Iacovou"
 socialImage: /images/producthunt.jpg